Possible Etiologies of Sucrase Deficiency

 Patients with a reduced sucrase assay result may or may not have an underlying genetic etiology.
 Here are the variables one should consider.

-Patients with deficient sucrase activity may be due to other underlying causes.
-Here’s how to interpret the findings, by patient age.
+Patients with deficient sucrase activity may be due to other underlying causes with the following types of test results:

 If other causes of the abnormal sucrase activity is suspected, one should conduct further investigations to reach the appropriate diagnosis.